ld4mbse/oslc-adapter-simulink/README.md

 ```
 Note: Manager-script role is necessary to enable Maven deploy

-####	Copying adapter congiguration properties (only useful for deploying adapter as war on standalone Tomcat)
+####	Copying adapter configuration properties (only useful for deploying adapter as war on standalone Tomcat)
 1. In Eclipse, open the Project Explorer view.
 (Window → Show View → Project Explorer)
 2. Expand the edu.gatech.mbsec.adapter.simulink project
 3. Copy the folder named oslc4jsimulink configuration
 4. Paste the folder in the Tomcat installation directory (Example: C:\Program Files\apache-tomcat-8.0.24-windows-x64\apache-tomcat-8.0.24/oslc4jsimulink  configuration)

-####	Maven congiguration properties (only useful for deploying adapter as war on standalone Tomcat)
+####	Maven configuration properties (only useful for deploying adapter as war on standalone Tomcat)

 In the maven user/.m2/ (Example: C:\Users\Axel\.m2) folder, add in settings.xml the following
 ```xml